-Teachers after often underpaid–it’s no secret.
+Teachers are often underpaid–it’s no secret.

 Among similarly taught and trained professions, teaching is almost universally the lowest-paid profession.
 Accounting for worked hours and out-of-pocket expenses, that gap is potentially huge.